gavin-hyl/cs38/cs38-set1-ghua.typ

 To move `arr2[0]` to the front of the merged array, we must move all elements of `arr1` that are greater than `arr2[0]` to the right.
 This is equivalent to swapping `arr2[0]` with all elements of `arr1` in reverse order, which precisely gives $m$ inversions.
+Moreover, since we process the elements one by one, no inversions are counted twice and no inversions are missed.

 Therefore, the algorithm correctly counts the number of inversions in the array.